-The intrinsically safe mobile devices from Pepperl+Fuchs, such as the Smart-Ex and the Smart Glasses Visor-Ex, make maintenance work on valves and pipelines easier because they provide plant operators with important information about the field devices in real time and offer mobile workers direct access to the necessary data.
+The intrinsically safe smartphones of the Smart-Ex series make maintenance work on valves and pipelines easier because they provide plant operators with important information about the field devices in real time and offer mobile workers direct access to the necessary data.

 The explosion-protected components and industrial sensors required for renewable energy production and the storage and safe transport of hydrogen are already available, since the general protection measures for automated monitoring and control of industrial processes in hazardous gas atmospheres also apply to hydrogen.
 "In any case, as an automation manufacturer, we are ready to safely and efficiently design the processes along the entire hydrogen value chain worldwide.
 We have the technologies to do this," summarizes Schnepf.

 To advance the large-scale production of hydrogen and move toward climate neutrality worldwide, some countries are entering into strong partnerships in the research and development of the hydrogen value chain.
 In October 2022, Canada and Germany launched four major projects for the promotion of green hydrogen, including the minimization of costs in hydrogen production, the integration of hydrogen into industrial value chains, and research into advanced methods for producing hydrogen.
 The hydrogen agreement between Germany and Canada, signed in August 2022, aims to establish a transatlantic supply chain for green hydrogen.